Wild Hearts Can't Be Broken: Plot

 Marie, while watching Sonora ride, gets on to show her how to properly do so.
 Sonora warns Marie not to kick him, but she ignores her and Lightning rears causing her to fall off and dislocate her shoulder.
 With her unable to perform, Dr. Carver asks Sonora to step in and make her first dive.
-Although she has never dove with Lightning, their first jump is successful.
-Marie becomes jealous, and as Doc tires of her diva-like behavior, she quits rather than share billing with Sonora.
-During the months that follow, Al writes to Sonora as she continues to make successful dives on lightning but Doc hides all his letters and she thinks that he has forgotten about her.
+Although she has never dived with Lightning, their first jump is successful.
+Marie becomes jealous of the act, and as Doc tires of her diva-like behavior, she quits rather than share billing with Sonora.
+During the months that follow, Al writes to Sonora as she continues to make successful dives on Lightning but Doc hides all his letters and she thinks that he has forgotten about her.
 When Doc and the new stable hand, Clifford, are away from the farm in search of jobs for the show, Lightning falls ill with colic.
 Al returns, and he and Sonora work together and Lightning pulls through.
-Doc hasn't found any places for them to perform at, but then, Al announces he has arranged a six-month contract to do so at the Steel Pier in Atlantic City, New Jersey, as he knew this was always Sonora’s dream.
-This reconciles Doc and Al, but then the former passes away of a heart attack on the way to Atlantic City, and Al assumes Doc's role as the show presenter.
+Doc has not found any places for them to perform, but then, Al announces he has arranged a six-month contract to do so at the Steel Pier in Atlantic City, New Jersey, as he knew this was always Sonora’s dream.
+This reconciles Doc and Al, but the former passes away of a heart attack on the way to Atlantic City, and Al assumes Doc's role as the show presenter.
 Sonora searches for Doc's jacket to give Al confidence on his first show, and finds one of his letters in it that confesses his love for her, and she lets him know that she feels the same.

 Al proposes to Sonora just before a performance in front of their biggest crowd, which she accepts.
 As Lightning is still recovering from colic, Sonora is forced to make the dive on Red Lips, Marie’s former mount.
 The horse is jittery unlike Lightning, who has become a steady performer, and he falters and trips off the end of the diving board after shying from cymbals crashing below.
 Not expecting it, Sonora has her eyes open as they land in the pool.
 Both are alive, and Sonora has issues with her vision, but it quickly clears.
 However, she hides this from Al, not wanting him to stop her from doing the shows.
 She wakes the next morning to discover she is permanently blind from detached retinas in both eyes.
 She has to learn to find her way around, and Al is always by her side to help her.
 To avoid a breach of contract lawsuit, he must find another diving girl within a week, so he calls Marie, who returns.
 Meanwhile, Sonora misses diving terribly, especially as she has to stay home while she knows Al and Marie are out performing.
 She tells Al of her desire to dive with Lightning again, and they work together to try to train her to mount him blind, but it proves fruitless and Al gives up.